Image credit: Unsplash/Arthur Lambillotte

 Axle Energy Ltd British Gas Chameleon Technology (as Ivie) Easee UK Ltd (via Axle Energy Ltd) EDF E.ON Next Energy Ltd Equiwatt GivEnergy Software (via Axle Energy Ltd) 100 Green (via SMS – Solo Energy Ltd) Hildebrand Technology Ltd Hugo Energy App (via SMS - Solo Energy Ltd) Loop(via SMS - Solo Energy Ltd) Octopus Energy Ohme (via Axle Energy Ltd) OVO Energy Perse Technology Ltd Power Rewards App (via Orange Power Ltd) Scottish Power (via Equiwatt) SMS (Solo Energy Ltd) Shell Energy Retail via SMS (Solo Energy Ltd) Uswitch Ltd (via Hildebrand) Utilita Energy Ltd

-Last winter, £11 million in total was paid out to the 1.6 million participants in the scheme.
+During the 2022 winter, £11 million in total was paid out to the 1.6 million participants in the scheme.

 How will you know when to turn off appliances?

 You'll be advised in advance that a DFS event is due to take place.
 This could be the day before or the same day, and you'll be given the event's start and finish time so you can plan what to turn off and when.
-This will either be via email, or if your energy provider has an app, you'll be sent a push notification to let you know when an event is due to start when it's actually starting and when it just ended, so you know when to turn appliances off and on again.
+This will either be via email, or if your energy provider has an app, you'll be sent a push notification to let you know when an event is due to start, when it's actually starting and when it just ended, so you know when to turn appliances off and on again.

 You can turn off whatever electrical devices you want to make the energy saving.
 It makes sense to focus on the items that use the most power, such as TVs, fridges, freezers, ovens, dishwashers, washing machines, tumble dryers and, of course, lights!
-It doesn't mean you should sit in the dark twiddling your thumbs for an hour, although many people do enjoy lighting a candle and sitting enjoying a book or some peace and quiet during this hour, but realistically, most people wouldn't do that, especially if they have children!
+It doesn't mean you should sit in the dark twiddling your thumbs for an hour, although many people do enjoy lighting a candle and reading a book for some peace and quiet during this hour, but realistically, most people wouldn't do that, especially if they have children!
 I usually give my son my iPad so he can watch TV on that, rather than the big TV, so he's not moaning, but we're still saving energy!

 Even turning off small appliances can make a difference, items such as game consoles use more electricity than you might think, taking the TV, DVD player etc off on standby will also make a saving and if you need a hot drink, only boil the exact amount of water you need.